mmalmsten/advent-of-code-2019/README.md

 # 🎄 Advent of Code 2019 🎄
 Here's my take on the Advent of Code challenge 2019.
 Instead of choosing "the right tool for the job", I decided to go through a list of 24 different pre-decided programming languages and solve the puzzle with the tool I got assigned.

 Some of the programming languages I know by heart, others I had never tried and barely seen before this challenge.
-So there's a BIG disclosure regarding code quality... 🙈🙉🙊
+And some occasions were definitely a case of "the absolutely wrong tool for the job".
+So there's a BIG disclosure regarding code quality... 🙈🙈🙈

 ## Dec 1st: C
 🔍First appeared 1972.
 Imperative (procedural), structured.
 Influenced e.g. C++, Java, PHP, C#.